 “Skimo” is short for “ski mountaineering” but most skimo racing isn’t as extreme as that term suggests.
 It can also be called “randonee.”
 Skimo races includes skinning uphill and skiing downhill as fast as possible, and can include bootpacking and technical rope work.
 There are multiple race formats.
 The Individual race is the most common format in North America.
 Other race formats include Teams, Sprint, Vertical, and Relay.

 You will need some sort of touring set-up that uses climbing skins – alpine touring, telemark, or splitboards all work.
-Unfortunately, no nordic gear is allowed even if you have kicker skins and no snow shoes.
+Unfortunately, nordic gear is not allowed even if you have kicker skins and neither are snow shoes.
 You’ll also need a helmet and a headlamp.

 Sometimes the course setter will be sneaky and set a boot pack and will suggest you bring a back pack.
 In this case, wearing a pack will A) ensure you don’t drop you skis and B) be good practice if you think you want to do other races like the Powder Keg (which you should) where you will be required to wear and use a back pack.

-- Wait, did you boot pack?
+Wait, did you say boot pack?
 What’s that?

 The boot pack is the trail the course setters and other racers have put in that often has steps packed down to make climbing on foot much easier.

 Skimo racing is highly aerobic and you will see people wearing literally nothing but a full body spandex suit.
 In the middle of winter.
 While it’s snowing.
 And the wind is howling.
 Yup.
 But before you jump into the spandex, a good rule of thumb is start with what you could wear for a day of ski touring and then go a little lighter.